orientechnologies/orientdb-docs/Import-the-Database-of-Beers.md

 ![](images/etl/openbeerdb/studio_graph_beer_class_category.png)

-If we want to find all nodes directly connected to a specific beer (e.g. to *Petrus Dubbel Bruin Ale*) with either an incoming or outgoing relationship, we can use a query like the following:
+If we want to find all nodes directly connected to a specific beer (e.g. the beer *Petrus Dubbel Bruin Ale*) with either an incoming or outgoing relationship, we can use a query like the following:

 ```
 SELECT EXPAND( BOTH() ) FROM Beer WHERE name = 'Petrus Dubbel Bruin Ale'